Use only full fat plain yogurt for this recipe. Low fat or non-fat may separate.

 - 1 1/3 cups full fat plain yogurt (can use Greek style)

-1 Using a mortar and pestle, grind the cloves until fine.
+1 Grind and crush the spices: Using a mortar and pestle, grind the cloves until fine.
 Add the peppercorns and grind them roughly.
 Add the cardamom pods and crush them with the cloves and peppercorns.

 3 Add the tomatoes (with their juices) to the pot and bring to a simmer.
 Cook for 4 minutes.